section-engineering-education/engineering-education/content/articles/jimp-image-processing/index.md

 ### Getting started with Node.js and JIMP image processing
-In a web application that involves dealing with images, image editing is important.
-When images are resized to a given dimensions before storing or adding watermark to images for branding purpose i.e Tik tok adds their logo to images and videos for branding purposes.
+JIMP eliminates the boilerplate code required to resize images to a given dimension before storing or adding watermark to images for branding purposes.

 In a Node.js application, [Javascript Image Manipulation Program](https://github.com/oliver-moran/jimp) makes it easier to manipulate images to achieve whatever design we want.
 JIMP provides the functionality to crop, resize, blur, and add effects to Images.